Boingo Wireless: History

 As of November 2017, Boingo's market capitalization stood at $1.02 billion.

 In July 2018, Boingo deployed a private LTE network using the shared 3.5 GHz Citizen's Broadband Radio Service (CBRS) at Dallas' Love Field Airport.
 In August, the company acquired Charleston, South Carolina-based multifamily and student housing Wi-Fi provider Elauwit Networks.
 In November, Boingo announced that it had been selected by the Metropolitan Transportation Authority (MTA) of New York to build and maintain wireless services for the Long Island Rail Road (LIRR) Atlantic Branch and Grand Central Terminal's upcoming East Side Access facility.
 The two DAS facility deals were reportedly the largest in the company's history.

 In February 2019, Boingo expanded a Wi-Fi roaming agreement with AT&T. The deal was designed to offer AT&T subscribers a seamless and complimentary Wi-Fi connection on Boingo's Passpoint-certified networks.
 In March, CEO David Hagan retired and was replaced by Mike Finley, a former Qualcomm executive.
 In August, wireless carrier Verizon announced it was partnering with Boingo to bring the carrier's 5G service to indoor public spaces such as stadiums, airports and hotels.
 In December, the company announced it had realigned its business to focus on higher growth opportunities it was seeing with DAS, carrier offload, military and multi-family housing.

 On March 1, 2021 Boingo Wireless Inc. announced that they would be entering into an agreement with Boca Raton, Florida-based investment firm Digital Colony Management LLC to be acquired for an all-cash transaction valued at approximately $854 million.
 According to a related company press release, the transaction was still pending shareholder approval, regulatory approvals and closing conditions.
 The transaction completed in June 2021 and the company's stock was delisted from Nasdaq.

+On May 27, 2021 Boingo sold off their Multifamily Business to RealPage.
+The Multifamily Business had been acquired as Elauwit Networks in 2018.

+Also in 2021, Boingo launched a private network for the staff at Petco Park in San Diego, home of the Padres baseball team.
+In October 2022, the company announced it was opening a Boingo Innovation Center in Las Vegas, to demonstrate different wireless technologies.
+In December 2022, the company announced it was moving its headquarters to Frisco, Texas, and would maintain regional offices in Los Angeles, New York, Chicago and Las Vegas.